NucleoidAI/Nucleoid/README.md

 ![Banner](.github/media/banner.gif)

 <p align="center">
-  Neuro-Symbolic AI with Logic Graph
+  Declarative (Logic) Runtime Environment
 </p>

 <br/>

 Nucleoid is a declarative, logic-based, contextual runtime for Neuro-Symbolic AI.
-Nucleoid runtime tracks given each statement in JavaScript syntax and dynamically creates relationships between logic and data in a *Logic Graph* as a knowledge base to used in decision-making and problem-solving process.
+Nucleoid runtime tracks each statement in [IPL-inspired](https://en.wikipedia.org/wiki/Information_Processing_Language) declarative JavaScript syntax and dynamically creates relationships between both logic and data statements in the knowledge graph to used in decision-making and problem-solving process.

 - **Adaptive Reasoning:** Combines symbolic logic with contextual information to analyze relationships, draw conclusions and incorporating new information and adjusting its conclusions accordingly.
-- **Logic Graph:** A dynamic knowledge base representation structure that captures relationships between statements and data, facilitating complex deductions and adapting to new information.
+- **Logic Graph:** Specialized knowledge graph that captures relationships between both logic and data statements based on formal logic, facilitating complex deductions and adapting to new information.
 - **Explainability:** The Logic Graph provides a transparent representation of the reasoning process, making it easier to understand how decisions are reached and potential biases are identified.

 Echoing to the idea of ["thinking, fast and slow"](https://kahneman.scholar.princeton.edu/publications), AI system should provide fast, “intuitive” ideas, and the other, more deliberate, rational decision-making.
 D(L)RE enables both intuitive decisions based on contextual information and deliberate, well-reasoned decisions based on logical deductions.